Srushti-Navale/Smart-Delivery-Router/README.md

 2. Install dependencies :
    pip install firebase-admin

-3. Configure Google Cloud Access:
-   Obtain a serviceAccountKey.json from the Firebase Console (Project Settings > Service   Accounts).
-   Place the key in the root directory.
-   Update the DATABASE_URL in main.py with your unique Firebase endpoint.
+3. Configure Google Cloud Access:  -Obtain a serviceAccountKey.json from the Firebase Console (Project Settings > Service   Accounts).  -Place the key in the root directory.  -Update the DATABASE_URL in main.py with your unique Firebase endpoint.

-4. Future Roadmap:
-   Integration with Google Maps API for real-world coordinate mapping.
-   Implementation of a Traffic Simulator to dynamically change edge weights (road congestion).
-   Front-end visualization using Streamlit to display the delivery boy's path on an interactive map.
+4. Future Roadmap:  -Integration with Google Maps API for real-world coordinate mapping.  -Implementation of a Traffic Simulator to dynamically change edge weights (road congestion).  -Front-end visualization using Streamlit to display the delivery boy's path on an interactive map.